 The main difference between this game of spoons in the “fun” game of spoons is that the last person to grab the spoon is not eliminated.
 They have to tell the person with the match to “Prove it.”

 As you can see they are not matches in the sense that every card says the same word or phrase.
-Instead they are matched because they each refer to antonyms: one card says antonyms, one card defines antonyms, and the other cards provide examples of antonyms.
+Instead they are matched because the three supporting details support the main idea.
 This takes the rigor up a notch and really makes the students think when they are deciding which cards to keep or switch.
 It also ups the rigor when it comes time for them to prove their matches.

 Making Your Own Spoons Games